adityarohatgi11/E2E-vote-application/README.md

-# Snapp Voting
+# VoteEngine

 ## Introduction
-Simple high-performance Voting API backend built with Go and PostgreSQL.
+High-performance voting and venue discovery API backend built with Go and PostgreSQL.

 ## Features
 - JWT Authentication: Securely authenticate users and protect your endpoints.